Senda Literal de Málaga - Malaga Coastal Path

 RED - you can make a safe diversion to link to the next section.

 On all sections cyclists (or scaters, scooters riders etc) must give way to pedestrians.
-Other rules for cyclists vary from section to section, according to each specific town's rules.
+Other rules for cyclists vary from section to section, according to each specific town hall's rules.
 This is a little problematic on Paseo Maritimo (Seafront Promenade) sections.

 In Mijas Costa, cyclists are not allowed on the boardwalk Saturdays, Sundays nor holidays.
 On Monday to Friday cyclists not allowed from 11:00 to 14:00 hrs and from 16:00 to 19:00 hrs.